klingerj/Tinker/README.md

 # Tinker Engine

 My second game engine project.
 Made with things learned from Handmade Hero, coworkers, and lessons learned from the older [Joe Engine](https://github.com/klingerj/Joe-Engine).
-Nearly everything written from scratch.
+Everything written from scratch.
 The Joe Engine has more graphics features (for the moment), but Tinker has superior software architecture, no dependencies, compiles faster, and has other debatably cooler features and capabilities.

 Currently, the project renders a few instanced models with a Z prepass (fairly barebones graphics-wise):
 ![](Output/TestImages/gameScreenshot.png)